st-doval17/meet/README.md

 - When the user opens the app and navigates to the home screen
 - Then the app's shortcut icon should be visible on the home screen

-Feature 6: View Chart of Upcoming Events by City
+Feature 6: View of Upcoming Events by City

 As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.